Connecting drives

 3. Click Set as default drive to confirm.

-To revert to using the organization default drive, select Unset as default drive in the overflow menu for the workspace default drive.
+To revert a workspace to using the organization’s default drive, select Unset as default drive in the overflow menu of the workspace default drive.

 Removing drives